 Biotechnology Graduate Program

-Welcome to the Indiana University Masters Program in Biotechnology!
+Welcome to the Indiana University Professional Science Master's Degree Program in Biotechnology!

 A featured training platform in the Biotechnology Masters program includes the possibility to conduct three-semesters of research on bacterial antibiotic resistance.
 In 2012 a program to train students to manufacture and analyze biomolecules was initiated.
 The students can also substitute the research project with internships in research laboratories at IU or companies in the area, provided that a suitable training plan can be established.
 In addition to research or internships, the students take courses designed to develop critical thinking, quantitative analysis, writing and presentation skills, as well as gain a strong foundation in molecular science.

 The faculty in the Biotechnology program provides rigorous training in a collegial and supportive atmosphere.
 Please contact us if you have questions about the program.

 * Battelle/Bio State Bioscience Industry Development 2012 report.

 Director:C. Cheng Kao, Ph.D., Professor, Molecular & Cellular Biochemistry